 Mountain ghosts: protecting snow leopards and other animals of the Tien Shan mountains of Kyrgyzstan

 This citizen science expedition will take you to the remote, spectacular and beautiful Tien Shan mountains of Kyrgyzstan to survey snow leopards, as well as their prey animals such as the Tien Shan argali mountain sheep, the Central Asian ibex, marmots and others.
 You will be working as part of a small international team from a mobile tented base camp set at various locations and altitudes of around 2000 m (where altitude sickness is not an issue).
 You will be covering ground in the expedition vehicles and on foot, looking for tracks, kills, scats and the animals themselves, and setting camera traps.
-True expedition-style base camp conditions, testing but satisfying mountain surveying, off road driving, and variable mountain weather, make this our most challenging (and very rewarding) expedition.
+True expedition-style base camp conditions, testing but satisfying mountain surveying, off-road driving and the breathtaking high mountains make this a very rewarding expedition.

 Dates & meeting point: 9 - 21 Jul 2018 | 30 Jul - 11 Aug 2018 (13 days).
 Other dates.
 Participants can join for multiple slots (within the periods specified).
 The meeting point is in Bishkek, the capital of Kyrgyzstan, and participants have to organise their own travel there.
 More details on this and how to get to the assembly point are in the .